 10 Fun things to do in Amsterdam in winter!

-About the author: Laura Danielle is co-founder of Comedy Walks: comedy walking tours with a professional comedian as guide!
+About the author: Laura Danielle is co-founder of Comedy Walks: comedy walking tours with a professional stand-up comedian as guide!
 Amsterdam – Utrecht – Eindhoven

 #1 Visit a Christmas market